-If an amount remains unpaid after the liability order is granted; we can ask an Enforcement Agent (bailiff) to collect the charge for us without any further notice.
-At this stage you will need to discuss any payment issues directly with the enforcement agents instead of the council, but the bailiff will work within a code of conduct the council has agreed with them.
+If an amount remains unpaid after the liability order is granted; we can pass the case to an Enforcement Agent (bailiff) to collect the charge without any further notice.
+At this stage you will need to discuss any payment plans directly with the enforcement agents instead of the council, but the bailiff will work within a code of conduct the council has agreed with them.
 You will have to pay more costs if bailiffs are used to collect outstanding Council Tax.

-The bailiffs will try to make an arrangement with you to pay the charge outstanding, but if this cannot be done, or you do not pay as agreed the bailiffs can remove goods from your home to sell at auction to raise the funds to pay the charge.
+The bailiffs will try to collect payment in full or to agree a payment arrangement with you, but if this cannot be done, or you do not pay as agreed the bailiffs can remove goods from your home to sell at auction to raise the funds to pay the charge.

 From 6 April 2014 new legislation 'Taking Control of Goods (Fees) Regulations 2014' came into force.
 The legislation can be viewed on the Legislation.Gov.uk website by clicking here.
 The Act provides a new statutory code for taking control of goods in order to sell them to enforce the payment of debts.
 This replaces the process formerly known as “distress”.

 Fees are recoverable by reference to stages of the enforcement procedure.
-Fees range from £75 to a higher fixed fee plus, 7.5% of the sum to be recovered exceeding £1500.
+Fees range from £75 to a higher fixed fee, plu 7.5% of the sum to be recovered exceeding £1500.

 It is important to make contact with the Council prior to this to make a payment arrangement to avoid these costs.